-Condition Timeframe for Compliance Verified (initial) Notes A nn lication and Dlang Арр building and approximatel gross) square foot structure is based upon the following CO / BP Plng.
-Date (Stamp Date) Submission (3/14/11) Initial application submitted to the City Clerk's Office 1 3/11/11 (3/16/11) Modified plans submitted to DRC 3/30/11 (4/1/11) Updated plans including DRC comments Undated Construction Management Plan 2/2011 Traffic analysis Any changes to the approvious documents that are not de approval. red plans or associated minimis must receive SPGA
+Condition Timeframe for Compliance Verified (initial) Notes Ann olication and Plans Арр Approval is for the constr building and approximate for use by the Dilboy VFV based upon the following plans submitted by the Ap CO / BP Plng.
+Date (Stamp Date) Submission (3/14/11) Initial application submitted to the City Clerk's Office 1 3/11/11 (3/16/11) Modified plans submitted to DRC 3/30/11 (4/1/11) Updated plans including DRC comments Undated Construction Management Plan 2/2011 Traffic analysis Any changes to the approducuments that are not de approval. ved plans or associated minimis must receive SPGA

-Condition Timeframe for Compliance Verified (initial) Notes Con struction Impacts Compilative 2 The applicant shall properly protect and shall not disturb any street tree on Summer Street.
+Condition Timeframe for Compliance Verified (initial) Notes 2 The applicant shall properly protect and shall not disturb any street tree on Summer Street.
 Damaged or destroyed trees will be replaced as follows: 1.
-The applicant shall replace the tree with a tree of similar size and caliper and a species chosen by DPW in the same location; and 2. the applicant will be required to plant provide to DPW two additional street trees of a minimum 3 inch caliper and a species to be selected by OSPCD, for DPW to plant at a suitable location in Somerville. a size, species and caliper and in a During Const.
-DPW 3 location to be determined by DPW.
-The Applicant shall at his expense replace any existing equipment (including, but not limited to street sign poles, signs, traffic signal poles, traffic signal equipment, wheel chair ramps, granite curbing, etc) if damaged as a result of construction activity.
+The applicant shall replace the tree with a tree of similar size and caliper and a species chosen by DPW in the same location; and 2. the applicant will be required to plant provide to DPW two additional street trees of a minimum 3 inch caliper and a species to be selected by OSPCD, for DPW to plant at a suitable location in Somerville. a size, species and caliper and in a location to be determined by DPW.
+During Const.
+DPW 3 The Applicant shall at his expense replace any existing equipment (including, but not limited to street sign poles, signs, traffic signal poles, traffic signal equipment, wheel chair ramps, granite curbing, etc) if damaged as a result of construction activity.
 All new sidewalks and driveways must be constructed to DPW standard, including the approximately 1 foot expansion of the sidewalk on the Applicant's property as shown on the plan.
 During Const. / CO DPW 4 All construction materials and equipment must be stored onsite.
 If occupancy of the street layout is required, such occupancy must be in conformance with the requirements of the Manual on Uniform Traffic Control Devices and the prior approval of the Traffic and Parking Department must be obtained.
 Construction vehicle parking and staging shall be operated per the construction plan provided with the application.
 During Const.
 T&P 5 The Applicant undertake appropriate rodent control measures.
 This should include baiting for rodents before the start of construction, and additional rodent baiting as needed in advance and while the project is ongoing.
 Baiting should occur on the property and in the neighborhood in the vicinity of the property.
 Additional baiting shall be required as deemed necessary by ISD.
 BP - through construction ISD 6 The applicant shall conduct a survey of foundations and buildings adjacent to the site and across Summer Street prior to construction, and shall address concerns about impact on structures from project construction BP ISD 7 The applicant shall identify an on-site owner project manager to be a primary point of contact from ISD for all questions or concerns about quality of construction.
 BP - through construction ISD